 - Loose connectors are a common cause of problems.
 Ensure screws are firm, but not over tight.

-Modern computers are generally reliable
+Modern computers are reliable and built for years of use

 3. Looking after your data